 Class C's are typically built on the Ford E-Series full-size van platform (gas engine), which allows them to be heavier and longer, up to 36 feet.

 So, yeah, Class B+ and Class C may be technically the same, but a Class B+ has it's own distinct style and look and doesn't have as much sleeping capacity as a Class C.

 Class B campers are a great, albeit expensive, way to go camping in a relatively small, nimble RV.
 It is equally at home in the city as it is camping in a National Forest.

-While definitely not suitable for large families, a Class B RV van is well suited for one to two people to hit the open road and explore the countryside with relative ease, while being able to fit into just about any campground.
+While definitely not suitable for large families, Class B motorhomes are well suited for one to two people to hit the open road and explore the countryside with relative ease, while being able to fit into just about any campground.